christianromney/prisoners/README.md

 - Build the language up to the problem
 - Create the game and tournament abstractions
 - Records seem like overkill given the duplication they introduce (pay...)
+  Maybe just a map / multimethods? ```pay``` can be a regular function and perhaps title can be metadata?

 ## License